 After spending time on the French Riviera, we made our way north to the Provence region of France to experience the lavender fields in full bloom.
 Typically, the perfect time to visit and see lavender is mid-July.
 Our days were long, with the sun rising early in the morning and setting around 10pm each night.
 It’s hot this time of year (around 95 F, 35 C), and we often slept in late throughout this part of the trip, spending the middle of the day lounging at the pool before heading out in the late afternoon.
-For this trip we opted for smaller, less crowded villages in Provence and I’m so glad we did!
+For this trip we opted for taking day trips to smaller, less crowded villages in Provence and I’m so glad we did!

 Best time to visit – June through August, early to mid-July if you also want to see lavender fields

 Getting around – rental car

 The first half of our stay in Provence was in Oppède, and it turned out to be a great home base to explore the places below.
 Funny enough, I chose Oppède because it was close by a famous lavender field at Senanque Abbey, but we ended up skipping it after hearing it was filled with tour buses!
 Instead we opted to visit all the nearby hilltop towns and local lavender fields, which were relatively quiet.
 I loved staying here since the houses and hotels tend to be more affordable, and many have pools.
 I have my eye on this property for my next visit, but I’m also tempted to splurge so I can sleep on the grounds of this 18th century farmhouse!
 More of my favorites below:

 La Bastide de Songes – $$ – a quaint French guesthouse perfect for 2, run by a husband-and-wife duo.